 If you wish to select Mathematics/Numeracy as your specialism, you will require GCSE Mathematics at Grade A or Grade 7 or above (or equivalent) together with an A Level (or equivalent) in a related subject, such as Mathematics, Physics, Statistics or Accounting.

 EU students can get country-specific information about the University’s entry requirements and equivalent national qualifications at www.edgehill.ac.uk/eu

 An interview forms part of the selection process.

 If you accept a formal offer from Edge Hill University you will be required to apply for a Disclosure and Barring Service (DBS) Enhanced Disclosure

 indicating that you meet the mandatory criteria of 'Clearance to Work with Children and/or Vulnerable Adults'.
-The standard cost of applying for DBS Enhanced Disclosure for this course is currently £50.
 Further information will be sent to you after you have firmly accepted an offer.